bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 The OLCI Snow Properties Processor
 ----------------------------------

-The Snow Properties processor is the key component for the processing in S3-SNOW.
+The Snow Properties Processor (SPP) is the key component for the processing in S3-SNOW.
 The processor provides the implementation of the algorithms for the various snow properties of interest.
 These algorithms are also described in detail in [`2 <intro.html#References>`_].

 As input, the processor requires an OLCI L1b product (original or being Rayleigh corrected in a preprocessing step).
 Optionally, an IdePix pixel classification product (see below) can be provided as additional input.
-The output is an amount of snow properties of interest, defined by the user via processing parameters.
+The output is a set of snow properties of interest, defined by the user via processing parameters.
 This is described in detail in the chapter :doc:`s3snow_usage`.